 9 Basics Ingredients

-1. White vinegar — Cleans effectively, deodorizes, cuts grease, and disinfects against bacteria, viruses and mold.
+1. White vinegar — Cleans effectively, deodorizer, cuts grease, and disinfect against bacteria, viruses and mold.

 2. Castile Soap — Use liquid or bar form.
 It is biodegradable, vegetable based, surfactants and a great all around cleaner.
 I even use this on my hair and as a hand soap.
 Learn more — “5 Reasons To Go Green With Your Antibacterial Soap!”